 pnpm dev

-When using Claude with your MCP server, you might see error messages since Claude Desktop doesn't fully support remote MCP servers yet.
-To verify the connection, hover over the 🔨 icon in Claude's interface to see if your tools are available.
+When using Claude with your MCP server, you may see some error messages as Claude Desktop doesn't fully support remote MCP servers yet.
+To verify the connection, hover over the 🔨 icon in the bottom right corner of Claude's interface to see your available tools.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json